 The carcase or any product of animal origin must not be offered for sale or otherwise to a third party or the public, which includes giving away to friends, relatives, etc. If the carcase is to be sold, given away, etc, the rules for slaughter on-farm do not apply; a licensed slaughterhouse must always be used and a valid passport is always required.

-The beast must be free of veterinary medicine residues.
+All home-slaughtered beasts must be free of veterinary medicine residues.

 Specified risk material